Tag

 Every PC will go through cycles of high CPU usage — there is nothing wrong with that.
 However, If your CPU usage is constantly high or even at 100%, there is definitely a reason for concern.

 Your CPU heats up when under heavy loads.
 This may cause your computer to overheat, but even in the best-case scenario, it contributes to wear and tear.
-Your PC may freeze when running at 100% CPU usage as soon as you add an extra into the mix.
+Your PC may freeze when running at 100% CPU usage as soon as you add an extra application into the mix.
 Freezes and crashes are common, and each one may cause another problem to pop up.

 In short: Yes, it’s bad, although as long as you’re expecting your CPU usage to be high, it’s fine and fully expected to happen at times.